WebOfTrustInfo/rwot5-boston/event-documents/plenaries/4-demos.md

 Send a simple request to an API, get a response with a DID on blockchain, user becomes guardian of the Thing.

+## Final Thoughts

+We'd love to see these demos interoperating by the next Web of Trust.

+Maybe a Hackathon before Consensus in late May.

+We'd love to increasingly do claims, not just DIDs.